dr-jts/pg-util/svg/README.md

 # PostGIS SVG Functions

-This is a collection of PostgreSQL functions which allow easily converting PostGIS geometries into styled SVG documents.
+A collection of PostgreSQL functions which allow easily converting PostGIS geometries into styled SVG documents.

 ## Installion